JGAO-TAMU/Load-Balancer/README.md

 C++ simulation of a load balancer that distributes network requests across multiple web servers.
 The simulation includes dynamic server scaling, IP-based request blocking for security, and comprehensive logging of all activities.

  Classes
-- **LoadBalancer**: Main class that manages the server pool and request distribution
+- LoadBalancer: Main class that manages the server pool and request distribution
-- **WebServer**: Represents individual servers that process requests over time
+- WebServer: Represents individual servers that process requests over time
-- **Request**: Encapsulates network requests with source/destination IPs and pr
+- Request: Encapsulates network requests with source/destination IPs and pr

  Configuration Files
 - `blocked_ips.txt`: Contains IP addresses to block (one per line)